New: This is now a React library, Vanilla JS is still availableRead more

 simpleParallax.js is a lightweight and easy-to-use JS & React library that adds parallax animations to any image.

 While other plugins can be complex, simpleParallax.js is notable for its simplicity and impressive visual effects.
 The parallax effect is applied directly to image tags, eliminating the need for background images.
-Any image can be used.
+Any image can be used, including next/image component.

 hero